 - Have a Chaat menu.
 Chaat is the generic name for a whole host of different snacky street foods like Bhelpuri, Tikki Chaat, Paani Puri, and Papdi Chaat.
 They are all delicious and consist of tangy, hot, and sweet and sour concoctions that will always leave you craving more.

-- Do a popular Indian foods buffet and serve up Indian cuisine best-sellers like Butter Chicken, Chicken Tikka Masala, Palak Paneer, Malai Kofta and NaanYakhni Pulao.
+- Do a popular Indian foods buffet and serve up Indian cuisine best-sellers like Shahi Murgh, Bengali Fish Curry, Butter Chicken, Chicken Tikka Masala, Palak Paneer, and Malai Kofta.

 - For a simple yet elegant meal, serve Mughlai Biryani (a North Indian rice and meat dish) with Green Onion Raita (yogurt side dish) and Kachumbar (mixed veggie salad).